Appalachian Joy Alliance

 What is it?

 We are not coming up with anything new.
-We are simply naming our commitment to something primordially human: gathering in friendship, celebrating life, serving one another, and making good memories together.
-AJA is a name for the people already doing this work – and an open invitation to anyone who wishes to join.
+We are simply naming our commitment to something primordially human: gathering in friendship, celebrating life, serving one another and making good memories together.

 If you align with the mission, you are welcome to apply the Appalachian Joy Alliance name to your event so long as you commit to representing it well.